insure logo

 What is the rule of thumb for condo insurance?

-Does HO-6 insurance cover special assessments issued by your HOA?
+Does condo insurance cover special assessments?

 Individual condo policies vary, but even if yours includes loss assessment coverage it might not help with a special assessment for roof replacement because insurance doesn’t pay out on wear and tear.